School Days (video game): Gameplay

-Unlike traditional visual novels that consist of static characters with subtitled dialogue, School Days is unusual in that it incorporates motion and voice, making it reminiscent of an animated series.
+Unlike traditional visual novels that consist of static characters with subtitled dialogue, School Days was unusual for its time in that it incorporated animation and voice-acting.
 Cinematics naturally play on their own, and players are afforded the ability to pause, fast-forward, and even skip those they've seen before.
 Male and female voices can be muted, subtitles can be turned on or off and the game can be played from a window or fullscreen ratio.
 Progress can be saved at any time in up to 100 slots and loaded from either the main menu or during play.